 A Method for Quantifying Size and Shape Dimensions of Hafted Bifaces.
 In Lithic Analysis at the Millennium, edited by N. Maloney and M. Shott., pp. 173-188, Archetype Press, London.

 Koldehoff, Brad T. and Philip J. Carr 2001 Chipped Stone Technology: Patterns of Procurement, Production, and Consumption.
 In Excavations at Wickliffe Mounds, edited by Kit W. Wesler, pp. CD-ROM.
 University of Alabama Press, Tuscaloosa.

 - AN 190 Sp.
-Topic Native Peoples of AL
+Topics: Native Peoples of Alabama

 - AN 340 Native American Cultures

 - MUM 201 Introduction to Museum Studies